tmgthb/Autonomous-Agents/README.md

 [BEYOND SINGLE-TURN: A SURVEY ON MULTI-TURN INTERACTIONS WITH LARGE LANGUAGE MODELS](http://arxiv.org/abs/2504.04717v1)

-- Taxonomy of Improvements Methodologies in Multi-turn LLM Interactions: introduces a structured categorization of methods to enhance multi-turn interactions in Large Language Models, encompassing model-centric, external integration, and agent-based approaches.
+- Taxonomy of Improvements Methodologies in Multi-turn LLM Interactions: introduces a structured categorization of methods to enhance multi-turn interactions in LLMs, encompassing model-centric, external integration, and agent-based approaches.
 - Model-centric improvements directly refine LLMs, external integration leverages external knowledge, and agent-based methods employ proactive agents for complex dialogues.
 - This taxonomy covers techniques like in-context learning, fine-tuning, reinforcement learning, memory augmentation, Retrieval Augmented Generation (RAG), and multi-agent systems, providing a comprehensive overview of advancements in conversational AI.